 - muscle contraction and nerve activity (along with calcium)

 - control of blood vessel dilation and tone

 - helping nerve impulses to pass through cardiac muscle.

 But perhaps the most important issue, is that magnesium deficiency has been shown to play a role in inflammation and when our body is stressed (as it is when we aren’t sleeping in menopause), then magnesium deficiency also leads to an exaggerated response to even more stress, especially in our cells and tissues, through our nerve-hormonal pathways.
 This type of stress is called oxidative stress and makes our hot flushes, muscle and joint pain and weight gain become worse during menopause.
-It’s so great when women learn how to turn all this chaos around.
-So please come and join me on my January Intake.
-The promo code to access your $50 savings is JANUARY20 and yes, monthly payments for 3 months are available for you.

 Many women don’t have ideal gut health to absorb as much magnesium as their body needs and it’s why I include a GUT HEALTH REJUVENATION GUIDE to those women who join me.

 Next on my list is too much exercise or every-day stress and rushing around.
 When this occurs and we are always in ‘fight or flight’ mode, then our lovely long vagus nerve is always stimulated.
 This increases gut motility or movement, and when this happens, again, the food passes through our gut too quickly, so absorption time is delayed.
 Studies have also shown that the quality of our food and food processing means that magnesium can be deficient in our diet, but alcohol can decrease magnesium uptake as can osteoporosis medication as well as poor water levels of magnesium.